d15rup7or/Labs/Nest/README.md

 End Class
 ```
-Finally we decrypted the password for C.Smith user `xRxRxPANCAK3SxRxRx`
+Finally we've got the C.Smith password decrypted for us.
+In plaintext it looks like this: `xRxRxPANCAK3SxRxRx`
 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Nest/img/dotnetfiddle-output.png)

 In order to retrieve user flag